Salta, Cumbria: Landmarks and amenities

 Salta today is still a very small settlement, home to approximately 35 people.
 Most of the houses are fairly modern bungalows, such as those named Barnfield, Heather Moor, Moss View and Tamberry, although there are older two-floor cottages on either side of the hamlet.
 Another bungalow is named Anchorage, which features a ship anchor scheme on its gates.

 There is still a functioning farm in Salta, which is passed on the lane accessing the hamlet.
 There are other farms in Mawbray and Allonby, and the hamlet is surrounded by farmland belonging to these local farmers.
 Though the road through the hamlet comes to a dead-end, and is accessed by lane only from the coastal B5300 road or Mawbray, two public bridleways at the end provide access over the fields to Hailforth and Mawbray, with the latter emerging right next to the pub in the centre of the village.
 A caravan park, Manor House Park, is situated across the peat to the southeast, to the southwest of the hamlet of Edderside.

-Allerdale Borough Council provides refuse collection, streetlighting, and other modern amenities.
+Cumberland Council provides refuse collection, streetlighting, and other modern amenities.
 The nearest primary schools are Allonby Primary School in Allonby and Holme St Cuthbert School near Mawbray, and the nearest secondary school is Beacon Hill Community School in Aspatria.
 Modern Salta is a predominantly Christian community, though the local Church is located at Holme St Cuthbert, several miles away.
 As at 2014, a bus service runs between Silloth and Workington on the B5300 approximately every two hours, and can be requested to make a stop at Dubmill, near Salta.

-Salta is part of the Workington parliamentary constituency.
-The current Member of Parliament as of 2019 is Mark Jenkinson, a Conservative, who unseated former MP Sue Hayman at the 2019 General Election.
-The Labour Party had previously won the seat in every general election since 1979; the Conservative Party had only won the 1976 Workington by-election since the Second World War.
+Salta is part of the Penrith and Solway parliamentary constituency.